 Shock wave therapy is a noninvasive form of treatment that can be used for plantar fasciitis (heel pain), Achilles tendonitis, tennis elbow, and slow healing fractures.
 While shock wave therapy has been FDA approved for plantar fasciitis and tennis elbow since the year 2000, it originated in Europe where it has been used extensively for a much broader array of musculoskeletal conditions.
 Though treatment responses may vary, shock wave therapy is a safe, non-invasive option for people trying to avoid surgery.

-While a cortisone injection might reduce the inflammation and pain associated with your arthritic joint or degenerative tendon, the goal of regenerative medicine is to actually replace or restore your damaged tissue.
+While a cortisone injection can reduce inflammation and pain associated with an arthritic joint or degenerative tendon, the goal of regenerative medicine is to actually replace or restore your damaged tissue.
 For orthopedic applications, this is usually done by harvesting cells from you, or occasionally a donor, and injecting them into the area to be treated.
-While the field of regenerative medicine is rapidly evolving, the physicians at the Center for Foot and Ankle Restoration have experience in the use of bone marrow aspirate (BMA), platelet rich plasma (PRP) and, most recently, amniotic stem cells.
+While the field of regenerative medicine is rapidly evolving, the physicians at the Center for Foot and Ankle Restoration have experience in the use of platelet rich plasma in effectively treating chronic conditions in the feet and ankles.
 For an honest discussion about the appropriate present day indications, risks, and benefits of regenerative therapy injections for your specific condition, please schedule an appointment with us.